Sure ... well, for seven of them at least.

-And your mates can be male or female - "mixed" games are another popular form of the game.
-In this case, four men and four women make up the team.
+And your mates can be of any gender of course - there are even formal "mixed" games.
+In this very popular case, four men and four women make up a team.
 There are one or two modified rules for 'mixed' competitions, covered under the "Rules" section.
-It should be noted that there are many women playing in regular competitions (that is, against all-men teams) around the country - and the egos of many a male player has been shattered by the realisation that there are some very handy women indoor-cricketers around too.
+It should be noted that there are many women playing in regular competitions (that is, against all-men teams) around the country - and the egos of many a male player has been shattered by the realisation that there are some very VERY handy women indoor-cricketers around.

 As you can see, Indoor-Cricket is a particularly 'democratic' version of the game - every player bowls 2 overs, and every player bats for 4 overs.